gabrys/hp-scan-frontend/README.md

 # hp-scan-frontend

-CGI script for getting the scanned page as JPG
+CGI script for getting multi-page PDFs generated from an HP scanner

 # INSTALLATION